intersystems-community/webterminal/readme.md

 ### Installation
 Download the latest version from <a href="http://intersystems-ru.github.io/webterminal/#downloads">project page</a>
-and import XML file into %SYS namespace.
-Later you can update application only by typing `/update` command.
+and import XML file into any namespace.
+Later you can update application only by typing `/update` command in terminal.

 ### Usage
 After installation, you will be able to access application at `http://[host]:[port]/terminal/` (slash at the end is required).